VoxleOne/Eletria/docs/roadblock.md

 ---

 ## 🧠 A Possible Hybrid Idea

-What if you **only ionize the gas at the desired voxel location** using a **localized field or laser pulse**, and then send in the electron beam?
+Maybe we should **only ionize the gas at the desired voxel location** using a **localized field or laser pulse**, and then send in the electron beam?
 That way, the beam travels through **neutral gas** (non-interacting), and only recombines when it reaches the intended spot.

 This is similar to how **plasma voxels via femtosecond lasers** work — they ionize a precise point in the air, and that's where light appears.